tjrobinson/tjrobinson.net/obsidian/blog/2012-12-23-dashlane-easter-egg-konami-code-reveals-conways-game-of-life/2012-12-23-dashlane-easter-egg-konami-code-reveals-conways-game-of-life.md

 ---
-title: "Dashlane Easter Egg - Conway's Game of Life"
 date: "2012-12-23"
 ---
-# 2012-12-23-dashlane-easter-egg-konami-code-reveals-conways-game-of-life
+# Dashlane Easter Egg - Conway's Game of Life

 I've been a [Dashlane](https://www.dashlane.com/) user for a while now, having found out about it through a friend and respected colleague who started working for them in the Paris office.